sourcebot-dev/sourcebot/README.md

     zoekt will now index your repositories (at `HEAD`).
 By default, it will re-index existing repositories every hour, and discover new repositories every 24 hours.

-4. Go to `http://localhost:3000` - once a index has been created, you can start searching.
+4. Go to `http://localhost:3000` - once an index has been created, you can start searching.

 ## Building Sourcebot